Powerlearnproject/se-day1-assignment-gathecha254/README.md

 iv. security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

-2.Identify and describe at least three key milestones in the evolution of software engineering.
+##2.
+Identify and describe at least three key milestones in the evolution of software engineering.

 i.
 Mastering complexity
 ii.
 Mastering process
 iii.
 Mastering machine

+##3.
 List and briefly explain the phases of the Software Development Life Cycle.

 i. planning - identify the software requirement or purpose and scope. ii. requirement analysis - identify the final user specification.